 Distrust of Western Medicine: Many seek western health care only after more traditional methods fail.
-Also, many know people who have used western care and died anyway.
 Rural people have had less exposure to western medicine and distrust it more than those who were urban dwellers prior to arriving in the US.
 Many think physicians should be able to diagnose a problem in the first visit by looking at the patient and feeling their pulse.
 They do not understand the concept of using further techniques for diagnosis.
 They may think procedures are meant to cure or alleviate pain, and feel frustrated when, for example, they still cough after the X-ray.
 If they feel the procedure is ineffective, they may not seek further care or return for follow up.

 Resistance to invasive procedures: Many believe that surgery upsets the soul or can actually cause one's spirit to leave the body.
 Some think injections may hurt the spirit, and therefore be hesitant to receive immunizations.
-Resistance to venapuncture is common for fear of upsetting the hot/cold balance.
-Many less educated people do not realize that the body can make more blood, and believe any blood drawn will weaken them.
+Resistance to venipuncture is common for fear of upsetting the hot/cold balance.
+Some less educated people may not realize that the body can make more blood, and therefore believe any blood drawn will weaken them.

 Beliefs about Asian physiology: Western medicines are thought of as "hot" and too potent for Asian physiology.
 Therefore, western drugs, doses, and interventions may not be seen as appropriate for Asian bodies.
-Thus, patients may not take medicines as prescribed, may shorten the duration or decrease the dosage.
+Thus, patients may not take medications as prescribed, and may shorten the duration or decrease the dosage.
 If symptoms resolve or no effect is seen, patients may discontinue medication.

 Poor physician-patient communication: Asian cultures value politeness, respect for authority, and avoidance of shame.
-Because of this, many will not ask questions, will not voice disagreement or concern, and will not reveal intentions or actions that seem in contrast to the physician's wishes.
-If patients disagree or do not understand, they may simply listen and answer yes in respect, then not return for further care or comply with recommendations.
+Because of this, many will not ask questions, will not voice disagreement or concern, and will not reveal intentions or actions that seem in contrast to the physician's order.
+If patients disagree or do not understand, they may simply listen and answer "yes" in respect, then not return for further care or comply with recommendations.